05 Oct 8 Reasons to Visit Benidorm & Return a #BeniLover!

 Yes you can see the Brit Abroad stereotypes around town.
 Yes you will see some British pubs and lads getting drunk in the sunshine on stag weekends.
 But I found that if you get out and about there’s so much more to explore.
 No matter where you go in the world, everywhere has culture.
 Sometimes, all you have to do is go out and look for it.

+Numerous airlines fly between various UK airports and Alicante, which is the nearest airport to Benidorm.
 I returned to the UK a complete #BeniLover and I’d have no problem recommending the place to my parents for a holiday.
 So why should you go?
 Here are 8 great reasons to visit Benidorm:

 1. Stunning Scenery